The process of rotomoulding produces hollow plastic shapes with controlled wall thickness and without seams or inherent stresses

 Tecni-Form have the design and production skills to manufacture highly complex designs of tanks.
 Tecni-Form will build a complete component, with screws, clips, moulded screw thread fittings – or whatever system suits the design – ready for installation in the end product.
-For some applications it may be possible to use cheaper recycled polymer to produce the tank, either as one layer in a multilayer moulding, or in some cases for the entire moulding.
-Not only does this reduce expenditure on materials, it makes the component more eco-friendly.
+For some applications, it may be possible to use cheaper recycled polymer to produce the tank, either as one layer in a multilayer moulding, or in some cases for the entire moulding.
+Not only does this reduce expenditure on materials, but also it makes the component more eco-friendly.

 If you require plastic tanks or containers for liquids or solids, then rotomoulding may well be the right production process.

 A great example of rotational moulding excellence is this large water purification tank, custom-made for a company dedicated to solely pioneering water purification systems.
 With this rotomoulded tank, large volumes of pure water are produced, stored and distributed for laboratories and hospitals.
 We manufacture the main tank, a door moulding that houses the operator interface and the base moulding that has the pump.
 Tecni-Form assembles the moulded parts with bought-in components including hinges and hose connection block.
 We also fill the base with polystyrene ball for sound dampening.

 Rotational moulding is an ideal process for manufacturing municipal products such as rubbish bins and roadside furniture.
 Other hollow plastic items such as traffic barriers, portable toilets, salt and grit bins, and road safety equipment can be made quickly, easily, and at a low cost using rotomoulding.
 Tecni-Form have techniques for applying municipal logos and other text.